How do anti-wrinkle injections work?

 - Avoid any medications or supplements that thin the blood, such as aspirin, ibuprofen, fish oil, omega fatty acids and vitamin E

 - Do not use any skincare products that contain AHA’s, vitamin A (retinol), enzymes or scrubs

 - Do not exfoliate, wax, or remove hair in the treatment area

 - If you are prone to cold sores, speak to your doctor about taking prophylactic medication

 - Avoid drinking alcohol

-Following your anti-wrinkle treatment, you may experience some swelling, bumping, redness, bruising and itching.
-You may also develop a mild to moderate headache after treatment.
+Following your anti-wrinkle treatment, you may experience some swelling, bumps, redness, bruising and itching.
+You may also develop a mild-to-moderate headache after treatment.
 These side effects are usually mild and should resolve within a few days.